Hakgala Botanical Garden: Location and climate

-Hakgala Botanical Garden is situated on the Nuwara Eliya-Badulla main road, 16 km from Nuwara Eliya.
-The garden has a cool temperate climate because of altitude is 5,400 feet above sea level.
+Hakgala Botanical Garden is situated on the Nuwara Eliya-Badulla main road, 16 km from Nuwara Eliya and extends for about 28 hectares.
+The garden has a cool temperate climate because its altitude is 5,500 feet above sea level.
 The mean annual temperature ranges between 16 °C to 30 °C during the course of a year.
-From December to February it has a cold climate, while the warm climate persists from April to August.
+From December to February, it has a cold climate, while the warm climate persists from April to August.

 History

-The garden was established in 1861, under George Henry Kendrick Thwaites as an experimental cultivation of Cinchona, a commercial crop thriving at the time.
-Once after the Tea replaced the Cinchona, it was turned into an experimental Tea cultivation.
+The garden was established in 1861, under George Henry Kendrick Thwaites as an experimental cultivation of cinchona, a commercial crop thriving at the time.
+Once after tea replaced the cinchona, it was turned into an experimental tea cultivation.
 In 1884 it transformed into a garden.
-Since then many subtropical and some temperate plants were planted in the gardens.
+Since then many subtropical and some temperate plants have been planted in the gardens.

-Folklore
+Mythology

-In the folklores, it says Sri Lankan demon King Ravana after abducting Sita, kept her hidden in this area and area was offered to Sita as a pleasure garden, the place finds mention in the Ramayana as Ashok Vatika.
-The area was named as "Sita Eliya" and "Sita Amman Temple" was built on the site.
+In Hindu mythology, it says that the Lankan King Ravana, after abducting Sita, kept her hidden in this area, and the area was offered to Sita as a pleasure garden.
+The place finds mention in the Ramayana as Ashok Vatika.
+The area was named "Sita Eliya," and "Sita Amman Temple" was built on the site.

 Visitor attraction

-There are over 10,000 species of flora planted here and during the Spring season in Nuwara Eliya thousands of visitors come to see the blooms here.
-The number of annual visitors is around 500,000.
-The garden is famous for number of species of Orchids and Roses are planted there.
+Over 10,000 species of flora are planted here and during the spring season in Nuwara Eliya, thousands of visitors come to see the blooms here.
+The garden is famous for several species of orchids and roses present in this garden.
+In 2023, 548,742 domestic and 14,844 foreign tourists visited the garden.